Manual Annotation#

 Creating a Manual Annotation#

-1. IA Class defines the type of animal or feature that represents the annotation.
+1. IA Class defines the type of animal or feature that represents the Annotation.
 This is a fixed list per species that corresponds to detection classes returned by the Image Analysis pipeline.

-• Animal (ex: turtle_green, whale_orca): Select all visible parts of the body in one annotation.
+• Animal (ex: turtle_green, whale_orca): Select all visible parts of the body in one Annotation.

 • Animal+body part (ex: turtle_green+head, whale_orca+fin_dorsal): Select only the body part used for identification, such as the head, dorsal fin, fluke, etc.